act65/masters-thesis/code/search_dynamics/README.md

 Questions
 - Is param + momentum dynamics are more unstable?
 Or that you move around value-space in non-linear ways??
 - Is param + momentum only faster bc it is allowed larger changes? (normalise for the number of updates being made)
-- What if we make the learning rate very small? (!!?!)
+- What if we make the learning rate very small? (!!?!) (plot momentum as a fn of different lrs. w same init / mdp)
 - How can we put metrics on these?
 And analyse in higher dims?
 Which properties do we care about?

 ***